haoaa/myangular/note/DI.md

 The main difference between config blocks and run blocks is that run blocks are injected from the instance cache.

 The execution sequence is after all modules loaded.

+### value
+So basically, a value is implemented with a factory, which in turn is implemented with a provider.
+By the looks of it, we could just as well have simply stored the value in the instance cache, as we do for constants.
+But doing it this way allows for decoration - a feature we’ll look at in a few mo- ments.